Introduction to NDPC

 • Keep under constant review national development plans in the light of prevailing domestic and international economic, social and political conditions and make for the revision of existing policies and programmes where necessary

-History of NDPC
+Profile of NDPC

 1980

-1980 UNDP Sponsors Government of Ghana to recruit Hungarian Consultants (TESCO) to study and propose a structure for National Development Planning.
+UNDP Sponsors Government of Ghana to recruit Hungarian Consultants (TESCO) to study and propose a structure for National Development Planning.

-In the 1980s, as Ghana intensified the process of Decentralisation, the Government recruited a team of Hungarian consultants (TESCO), sponsored by UNDP, to study and propose a structure for national development planning based on grassroots participation.
+In the 1980s, as Ghana intensified the process of decentralisation, the Government recruited a team of Hungarian consultants (TESCO), sponsored by UNDP, to study and propose a structure for national development planning based on grassroots participation.
 The resulting proposal from TESCO was considered at a high-level workshop in March 1987 after which a decision was taken to establish a development planning agency separate from the then Ministry of Finance and Economic Planning.

 1987

-1987 PNDC Government Announces the Establishment of the National Development Planning Commission
+PNDC Government Announces the Establishment of the National Development Planning Commission

 In September 1987, the PNDC government announced the establishment of the National Development Planning Commission.